xtuml/bridgepoint/doc-bridgepoint/notes/9763_content_assistance/9763_content_assistance_dnt.md

 rule itself, it will follow the `_end` invocation.
 Again, this assures that the content assist functions are provided with the most possible information.

+In addition to content assist functions after each leaf node, a single content assist function shall be invoked at the end of each rule specifically for looking ahead to the next token to determine content assist.
+This is sometimes necessary due to ambiguities in the OAL grammar.
+A good example is the `send` keyword.
+At the beginning of a statement, the `send` keyword alone is not enough to imply that the `send_statement` production rule should be chosen because OAL allows keywords as identifiers.
+The lookahead function at the end of the `statement` rule will look to see if the next token is the `send` keyword and generate a content assist list if it is.

 These invocations are not only gated by whether or not the parser was called via content assist, but also they are only inserted if an instance of `CAF` is related to the leaf node (see below).